Start your new Culinary career today. Find a school near you!

 Executive chefs have a wide range of duties and responsibilities.
-The most important responsibility is ensuring that dishes are served on schedule and to rectify any problems that may arise.
-Executive chefs review food and beverage purchases; develop and standardize recipes; maintain safety and sanitation, and plan and prepare menus.
+Your most important responsibility will be ensuring that dishes are served on schedule and correcting any problems that arise.
+Executive chefs review food and beverage purchases, develop and standardize recipes, maintain safety and sanitation, and plan and prepare menus.

-In addition, executive chefs supervise the kitchen staff, giving them performance reviews, pay increases and disciplinary action when needed.
-They also perform administrative duties like ordering supplies and reporting to the head of the establishment.
+In addition, executive chefs supervise the kitchen staff, giving them performance reviews, pay increases, and disciplinary action when needed.
+You will also perform administrative duties like ordering supplies and reporting to the head of the establishment.

-A bachelor’s degree in culinary arts or hospitality is recommended, although an associate’s degree is another popular option.
+A bachelor’s degree in culinary arts or hospitality from an accredited culinary school is recommended, although an associate degree is another popular option.
 Other chefs get their start through on-the-job training or apprenticeship programs.
 In any case, the most important requirement for executive chef positions is work experience.